civictechsweden/civictech.se/_events/civic-tech-lab-community-engagement-1.md

 ---
 group: _groups/civic-tech-platform.md
-lang: sv
+lang: en
 title: 'Civic Tech Lab: Community Engagement'
 image: "/uploads/community-engagement-bara-bild.jpg"
-excerpt: Workshop med fokus på hur civic tech-projekt kan att bygga community och engagera deltagare i sina projekt.
-Leds av Magnus Eriksson från forskningsinstitutet RISE.
-ingress-text: 'Hur kan civic tech-projekt engagera allmänheten och användare i sina projekt?
-Vad ska man tänka på när utomstående engageras i ett projekt?
-Hur kan man skapa incitament för att skapa engagemang? '
+excerpt: Workshop focusing on how civic tech projects can build community and engage participants in their projects.
+Led by Magnus Eriksson from the research institute RISE.
+ingress-text: How can civic tech projects engage the public and users in their projects?
+  What should you keep in mind when outsiders are involved in a project?
+How can we create incentives for creating engagement?
 event-date: 2020-10-01 13:00:00 +0200
-event-date-desc: 1 oktober 2020 kl 13-16
+event-date-desc: 1 October 2020 1-4 pm
 place: Online
 links:
-- title: Anmäl dig till workshopen
+- title: Register for the workshop
   url: https://pretix.eu/civictechse/lab1okt/
 ref: communityengagement
 published: false